Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions: Introduction

-This paper investigates how the multiscale method can reduce the bias term in quasi-approximation.
-We begin by reviewing a necessary background, including our definitions and the bias-variance tradeoff.
-In this context, the bias-variance tradeoff is often used as a tuning guideline for approximation~\cite{geman1992neural, zhang2022mitigating}, and has also served as a tool for statistical analysis~\cite{kazashi2021density, kohavi1996bias}.
-Here, we propose a new measure that describes the bias-variance tradeoff, the bias ratio, and examine its behavior through numerical experiments across diverse settings.
-Our results show that increasing the number of multiscale levels consistently reduces the bias, suggesting that this approach can serve as an effective approximation mechanism in practical applications.
+This paper investigates how the multiscale method can reduce the bias term in quasi-interpolation.
+We begin by reviewing the necessary background, including our definitions and the bias-variance tradeoff.
+In this context, the bias-variance tradeoff is often used as a tuning guideline for approximation~\cite{geman1992neural, zhang2022mitigating}, and also serves as a tool for statistical analysis~\cite{kazashi2021density, kohavi1996bias}.
+Our contribution is not a new multiscale construction, but a bias-focused viewpoint and diagnostic: we introduce the bias ratio and a simulation-based protocol for estimating it, and we demonstrate consistent empirical bias-ratio reduction across scalar and manifold-valued settings.